 Ziplining (and more!)

 A fixture on Main Street Lincoln, Alpine Adventures provides year-round fun for people of all ages.
 The Thrillsville Challenge Course is a self-guided ropes course designed with bridges, cargo nets, rope ladders, a treehouse, and much more!
 It’s fun for all ages and a great add-on to the other adrenaline-filled activities that Alpine Adventures has to offer on their private mountain.
 Alpine Adventures is most known for its zipline courses and unlike other places in the White Mountains, Alpine has two different zipline tours with varying degrees of length and speed.
 If high flying fun isn’t quite your speed, the Off-Road Adventure Tour in the Pinzgauers is an exciting way to explore Barron Mountain.
 And don’t miss the new Side x Side off-road tour where you can explore Barron Mountain in your own Kawasaki Teryx KRX 1000s.
-There are very few places in the world you can ride in a 6×6 Swiss Army Pinzgauer, Zipline across a 1500’ ravine 240’ above the ground at speeds up to 60 MPH, ride down a four-story ramp in a snow tube onto a BigAirBag Stuntzone, and challenge yourself at an aerial course.
+There are very few places in the world you can ride in a 6×6 Swiss Army Pinzgauer, Zipline across a 1500’ ravine 240’ above the ground at speeds up to 60 MPH, and challenge yourself at an aerial course.

 Downhill Mountain Biking

 Loon’s Bike Park is a network of over 7.2 miles of terrain located at Loon Mountain Resort.
 A work in progress, the mountain plans to offer over 25 miles of downhill and cross-country biking trails once completed.
 Whether you’re new to the sport or an old pro, this is a bike destination for all riders to enjoy.
 No gear?
 No problem!
 Loon rents equipment and also offers beginner lessons to help you get started.